 Level 1 dynamic fragmentation(#1484)

-An originator STA may transmit to a recipient STA an MPDU(#1472) or VHT single MPDU(#1473) that contains one dynamic fragment of an MSDU or MMPDU if the recipient STA has indicated a value 1 in the HE Fragmentation Support field of its HE Capabilities element.
+An originator STA may transmit to a recipient STA an MPDU(#1472) or VHT single MPDU(#1473) that contains one dynamic fragment of an MSDU or MMPDU if:

+the recipient STA has indicated a value 1 in the HE Fragmentation Support field of its HE Capabilities element.

+if the HE fragmentation operation subfield in the ADDBA Extension element within the corresponding ADDBA Response frame transmitted during the block ack agreement handshake is 1.

 The originator STA shall follow the rules defined in 10.13.8 (Transport of VHT single MPDUs) for generating the VHT single MPDU.(#Ed)

 Level 2 dynamic fragmentation(#1484)

-An originator STA may transmit to a recipient STA, which has indicated a value 2 in the HE Fragmentation Support field of its HE Capabilities element, an MPDU, VHT single MPDU, or A-MPDU(#1473) that contains:
+An originator STA may transmit to a recipient STA, which has indicated a value 2 in the HE Fragmentation Support field of its HE Capabilities element and in the HE fragmentation operation subfield in the ADDBA Extension element within the corresponding ADDBA Response frame transmitted during the block ack agreement, an MPDU, VHT single MPDU, or A-MPDU(#1473) that contains:

 One dynamic fragment of an MSDU or MMPDU in an MPDU or VHT single MPDU(#1474)